RobTillaart/I2CKeyPad/README.md

 **Experimental** since version 0.4.1, the library implements a debounce threshold.
 If a key bounces, it can trigger multiple interrupts, while the purpose is to act like only one keypress.
 The debounce threshold prevents reading a key too fast.
 The default value of the threshold is zero to be backwards compatible.
 The value is set in microseconds, with a maximum of 65535 ~65 milliseconds, which is about 16 keys per second.

+The default value of the debounce threshold is zero to be backwards compatible.

   //  value in microseconds, max 65535 us
-- **void setDebounceThreshold(uint16_t value = 0)** set the threshold,
+- **void setDebounceThreshold(uint16_t value = 0)** set the debounce threshold,
-default to zero to reset its value.
+default value is zero, to reset its value.
-- **uint16_t getDebounceThreshold()** return the set threshold.
+- **uint16_t getDebounceThreshold()** returns the set debounce threshold.

-If a debounce threshold is set, and **getKey()** is called too fast, it will return **I2C_KEYPAD_THRESHOLD**.
+If a debounce threshold is set, and **getKey()** is called too fast, the function will return **I2C_KEYPAD_THRESHOLD** (255).

 ### Basic working